mnlipp/osgi-getting-started/ProvidingAService.md

 Revisions            [org.apache.felix.gogo.runtime [2](R 2.0)]
 ```

-As a convenience, `get` is prepended automatically if you specify a method that
+As a convenience, `get` is prepended automatically if you specify
-isn't found, so simply typing `bundle` results in the same output.
+a method that isn't found, so simply typing `bundle` results in
+the same output.

-By invoking method `getServiceReference` you can get a service reference to our new service.
+By invoking method `getServiceReference` you can get a service
+reference to our new service.
+Note that the "properties"
+include some values provided by the framework as well as
+the additional information provided when registering the
-Using this, you can get the service itself and invoke it.
+service[^CalcCmd].
+Using the service reference, you can now
+get the service itself and invoke it.
 Finally, being a good
 citizen, you should release the service.

 ```
 g! calcRef = serviceReference io.github.mnl.osgiGettingStarted.calculator.Calculator
-Properties           [service.id=15, objectClass=[Ljava.lang.String;@1abfe77a, service.scope=singleton, service.bundleid=5]
+Properties           [service.vendor=Michael N. Lipp, service.id=17, objectClass=[Ljava.lang.String;@6b75d21b, service.scope=singleton, service.bundleid=5]
 Attributes           []
 Bundle                   5|Active     |    1|io.github.mnl.osgiGettingStarted.calculator.provider (1.0.0)
 Namespace            service-reference
 Directives           []
 UsingBundles         null
 Uses                 []
-PropertyKeys         [objectClass, service.bundleid, service.id, service.scope]
+PropertyKeys         [objectClass, service.bundleid, service.id, service.scope, service.vendor]
 Resource             null
 Resource             null